 Students who clock in (1) one minute late in the morning or (1) one minute late at lunch will be considered tardy.
-(1/4) One quarter hour will be deducted from the student's time.
 These times are included in the student's absent hours and may affect their satisfactory progress.
 It also interferes with their class appointments.